dafny-lang/dafny/docs/_includes/Modules.md

 constructors and fields in the abstract one must be present in the concrete one, the specifications must be compatible, etc.

-A module that includes an abstract import must be declared _abstract_.
+A module that includes an abstract import must be declared `abstract`.

 ## 4.7.
 Module Ordering and Dependencies

 Dafny isn't particular about the textual order in which modules are declared, but they must follow some rules to be well formed.
-As a rule of thumb, there should be a way to order the modules in a program such that each only refers to things defined **before** it in the ordering.
+In particular, there must be a way to order the modules in a program such that each only refers to things defined **before** it in the ordering.
 That doesn't mean the modules have to be given textually in that order in the source text.
 Dafny will